raspberrypilearning/track-designer/en/step_2.md

 ### Design your track structure

+Your track needs:
++ A start
++ Middle pieces
++ A goal

+It is practical to create your track from the **last** part (the goal) to the **first** part (the start).

+**Tip**: Make sure that you design your track so that the ball can roll down towards the goal.

 --- task ---

-**Choose** where to place the goal for your track.

-In the 'Project' window, go to 'Assets -> Parts'.

-Drag in the goal part to your scene.
+**Choose** your goal and drag the part into your scene.
+You could:

---- /task ---
++ Use the plane as the goal
++ Use the existing 'goal' part from the 'Assets -> Parts' folder
++ Create your own goal from 3D objects

 --- task ---

+Set the transform position, rotation and scale of your goal until you are satisfied with where it is positioned.

-**Change** the 'Transform Position' values to X=`0`, Y=`0`, Z=`0` to start your part in the middle of your scene.
+**Tip:** The 'Transform Position' values X=`0`, Y=`0`, Z=`0` start your goal in the middle of your scene.

-Move your goal part until you are satisfied with where it is positioned.

 ![A goal is positioned in the Scene view.](images/goal-position.png)

+ADD IN A TRANSFORM COMPONENT INGREDIENT!!!
-ADD IN A MOVING GAMEOBJECT INGREDIENT!!!
+ADD IN A MOVING GAMEOBJECT IN SCENE VIEW INGREDIENT!!!

 --- /task ---

 --- task ---

-It is practical to create your track from the **last** part to the **first**.

-**Choose** the final part of your track that will link to your goal part.
+**Choose** your parts one at a time starting with the part that links to your goal.

-Drag in your part and position it next to your goal.
+Each time change the transform position, rotation, and scale if needed and make sure the track position lines up with the previous part.

 ![A final piece of track is positioned next to the goal.](images/final-part.png)

+**Tip**: Look at your parts from lots of different angles to make sure that they are lined up correctly.

+**Tip**: It is OK to change the position of previous parts as you design and build your track.

 [[[unity-scene-navigation]]]

 [[[unity-vertex-snapping]]]

-**Tip**: Look at your parts from lots of different angles to make sure that they are lined up correctly.

-**Tip**: It is OK to move your goal to a new position if you have decided it doesn't work where it is currently located.

---- /task ---

---- task ---

-Add in the remaining parts for your track.
-Continue to add parts from the bottom to the top.

-**Tip**: Make sure that the ball can roll down towards the goal.
+ADD IN A SCENE GIZMO INGREDIENT!!!

 ![All of the parts have now been added to the scene.
 There is a curved ramp that leads to two spirals and then another two curved ramps.](images/all-parts.png)